 With the Manual Optimization view (Figure 3), you can make desired changes to individual codons by simply clicking on their locations.
 Hovering your cursor over a particular codon will generate a pop out window showing codon frequency.
 Changes made using Manual Optimization are automatically reflected in the results.

 Figure 3.
 Codon view for Manual Optimization.
 The Manual Optimization screen splits each codon into an individual box.
 Codons chosen by the tool are shown in blue.
 Those selected for the final sequence are highlighted as a gray box.
-Codons used < 10% of the time in the chosen organism are shown in gray, struck-through text.
+Codons used less than 10% of the time in the chosen organism are shown in gray, struck-through text.